Our trip to Lucerne, Zermatt, Montreux, and Interlaken

 A view back towards town looking at the dam and an old church.

+Our first dinner in Switzerland.
 We found out that everything closes at 6:30 except fancy dining and bars.
+Luckily, we got these chicken schnitzel sandwiches at…

 Most of the buildings around the many small squares are elaborately decorated.